LAW ENFORCEMENT SPECIAL AGENT (OSBI), G22

 Education and Experience requirements at this level consist of those identified in Level II plus two additional years of qualifying experience.

-Level IV: Code: G22D Salary Band: NA
+Level IV: Code: G22D Salary Band: N

 Knowledge, Skills and Abilities required at this level include those identified in Level III plus knowledge of public relations pertaining to investigative activities; of supervisory principles and practices; of OSBI policies and procedures; and of safety and training practices.
-Ability to supervise the activities of investigative, technical and support personnel ; and to conduct internal investigations.
+Ability is required to supervise the activities of investigative, technical and support personnel ; and to conduct internal investigations.

 Education and Experience requirements at this level consist of those identified in Level III plus one additional year of qualifying professional experience.

-Level V: Code: G22E Salary Band: NA
+Level V: Code: G22E Salary Band: O

 Knowledge, Skills and Abilities required at this level include those identified in Level IV plus knowledge of state personnel and budget practices; of public relations; of media relations;of the state legislative process; and of management and leadership principles and practices.
-Ability to develop, implement, manage and evaluate agency goals, objectives, programs and projects; to analyze, interpret and resolve personnel and management problems; to prepare budgets; and to manage the activities of investigative, technical and support personnel.
+Ability is required to develop, implement, manage and evaluate agency goals, objectives, programs and projects; to analyze, interpret and resolve personnel and management problems; to prepare budgets; and to manage the activities of investigative, technical and support personnel.

 Education and Experience requirements at this level consist of those identified in Level IV plus two additional years of qualifying professional experience in a supervisory capacity.